ZeroIntensity/pyawaitable/docs/adding_coros.md

 bar = foo()
 ```

-`pyawaitable_await` does _not_ check that the object supports the await protocol, but instead stores the object, and then checks it once the `AwaitableObject*` begins yielding it.
-This behavior prevents an additional lookup, and also allows you to pass another `AwaitableObject*` to `pyawaitable_await`, making it possible to chain `AwaitableObject*`'s.
-Note that even after the object is finished awaiting, the `AwaitableObject*` will still hold a reference to it (_i.e._, it will not be deallocated until the `AwaitableObject*` gets deallocated).
+`pyawaitable_await` does _not_ check that the object supports the await protocol, but instead stores the object, and then checks it once the `PyAwaitableObject*` begins yielding it.

+This behavior prevents an additional lookup, and also allows you to pass another `PyAwaitableObject*` to `pyawaitable_await`, making it possible to chain `PyAwaitableObject*`'s.

+Note that even after the object is finished awaiting, the `PyAwaitableObject*` will still hold a reference to it (_i.e._, it will not be deallocated until the `PyAwaitableObject*` gets deallocated).

 !!! danger